 Previously unthinkable symbols of growing inequality, such as gleaming new BMW convertibles, are now not uncommon in the streets of Dili.
 Plush new shopping malls and gated communities, serving expatriates and the new urban elite, have proliferated in the increasingly gentrified beachside suburbs surrounding the diplomatic area.
 This, is in a country where the average income is still estimated at little over 50 cents a day.
 Such overt flaunting of wealth is certain to provoke social envy, another major catalyst in the 2006–07 communal violence.

-As occurred during the heyday of the initial United Nations mission after the 1999 referendum, this highly visible affluence and the international presence serve as a magnet for rural youth migrating to the city in search of a share of the boom times.
+As occurred during the heyday of the initial United Nations mission after the 1999 referendum, this highly visible affluence and the presence serve as a magnet for rural youth migrating to the city in search of a share of the boom times.
 This influx leads to further overcrowding in the already densely packed predominantly migrant areas in the west of the city.
 These areas were already tense from the return of internally displaced families from the 2006–07 violence and this influx must certainly be seen as a key factor in the renewed urban conflict.

 Many people now speak of a sense of something about to happen, just as they did before the attacks on the prime minister and the president.
 There are signs of new tension between the government and the main opposition party, Fretilin, and tensions within the governing coalition parties themselves, which has often translated into conflict in the past.

 It is still difficult to gauge the current security situation with the presence of around 1600 members of foreign security forces and the national police force yet to assume full duties.
-It is important to remember that the 2006 implosion occurred after a major reduction in the international security presence.
+It is important to remember that the 2006 implosion occurred after a major reduction in the security presence.
 While there had been many signs of growing tensions prior to that outbreak, it still caught most people by surprise.
 There are similar signs of such tension now.

 The United Nations has extended its mission for another year, although it will be reducing its presence.
 East Timor’s deputy prime minister, José Luís Guterres, has agreed that the mission should remain in the country until 2012.
 Given current levels of tension, it is comforting that the mission will remain for at least another year, but it is neither a tenable nor desirable long term option.
-The UN and international presence must be seen as part of the problem as well as part of the solution, which ultimately, only the East Timorese people can provide.
+The UN and presence must be seen as part of the problem as well as part of the solution, which ultimately, only the East Timorese people can provide.